vlab-cs-ucsb/ABC/INSTALL.md

   ```

 #### Project Dependencies
-  - [Glog](https://github.com/google/glog) logging library for C++.
-While it supports a variety of build systems, ABC is tested with the CMake build version.
+  - [Glog](https://github.com/google/glog), a logging library for C++.

+  *While it supports a variety of build systems, ABC has only been built with `cmake` as shown below.
-  Please follow the instructions in their website if the below shortcut doesn't work for you.
+  If the commands below don't work for you, please follow the build instructions on [Glog's GitHub](https://github.com/google/glog).*

   ```
   $ cd <your home directory or a preferred directory>